Password Access Control Workflow(Feature available only in Premium and Enterprise Editions)

 Case 1: User Requiring Access to a Password

-- Once the administrator approves, users will see the status as "Check Out".
-To view the password, click the link "Check Out" and in the UI that opens up, enter a reason to view the password and click "Save".
+- Once the administrator approves, you will see the status as "Check Out".
+To view the password, click the link "Check Out" and in the pop-up form that opens up, enter a reason to view the password.

-- Now, you will be allowed to view the password
+- Click "Save".
+Now, you will be allowed to view the password.

 Case 2: Administrator approving a password request

 - Click the link "Approve" against a request to allow the user to view the password.
-Once you do this, user will be allowed to view the password.
-(You can also "Reject" the request, in which case, the request will be removed from the queue).
+Once you do this, the user will be allowed to view the password.

 Case 3: User completes his password usage